0ptim/proffix-api-debugger/README.md

 # Proffix API Debugger

-Tiny, client-side, one-file debugger for developers working with the Proffix REST API.
+A small, browser-based tool for testing and debugging requests against the Proffix REST API.

-It is an improved version of the original debugger provided by Proffix.

-UI is styled with **Tailwind CSS v4** (browser runtime) using **utility classes directly in the markup** (utility-first), and icons are provided by **Bootstrap Icons** (font library via CDN), while keeping the app as a single `index.html` file.
+This project keeps things intentionally simple: the whole app lives in a single `index.html` file.

+## What it includes

+- Lightweight UI for manual API testing
+- Tailwind CSS v4 (via browser runtime)
+- Bootstrap Icons (via CDN)
+- No build step

+## Run it

-Open `index.html` in your browser and start testing API requests.
+1. Open `index.html` in your browser.
+2. Enter your API details.
+3. Send requests and inspect the responses.

+## Notes

+- This is an enhanced, cleaned-up take on the original Proffix debugger.
+- Because it runs in the browser, behavior still depends on your API/CORS setup.